A Practical Guide to the Shinetsu Trail

 Dual-language signs can be found on some sections, but are otherwise not very common.

 As for the trail itself, it mostly follows the high ridges of the Sekida mountain range between Mount Daimyojin and Mount Amamizu.
-The six sections of the trail are counted from the official start on the summit of Mount Daimyojin, but it is also possible to walk the trail in the opposite direction, of course.
+After these six sections the trail turns south, descends into the valley, and makes its way towards the final climb up Mt.
+Naeba.

 Shinetsu forest